matthewcrews/blog/content/blog/2020-12-14-mathematical-planning-with-machine-learning-models-part-1.md

 └──────────────┴─────────┴──────────┴────────┘
 ```

 We get a slightly different answer, \\$2,071.54.
-Well this is interesting.
+Well, this is interesting.
 Our numbers are making sense based on our earlier thought experiment.
-We are no longer carrying extra inventory so we do not benefit from days where demand is exceptionally high.
+We are no longer carrying extra inventory, so we do not benefit from days where demand is exceptionally high.
 We would have to have excessive demand for pizza and tacos to sell everything and achieve a revenue of \\$2,668.50.

 What we need to focus on answering now is how well do we know the Mean, the expected revenue.
-Fortunatley, there is a useful statistical tool called the [Confidence Interval](https://en.wikipedia.org/wiki/Confidence_interval).
+Fortunately, there is a useful statistical tool called the [Confidence Interval](https://en.wikipedia.org/wiki/Confidence_interval).
 It allows us to put bounds on where we think the true expected revenue is.
 The formula for the Confidence Interval is:

 $$
 CI = \bar{x} \pm z \frac{s}{\sqrt{n}}
 $$

 The Confidence Interval ($CI$) is defined as a lower and upper bound. $\bar{x}$ is the average of the data, $s$ is the standard deviation, and $n$ is the number of samples that were taken. $z$ is a parameter you choose based on how confident you want to be that the true mean of the distribution is between the lower and upper bound.
-If we want to be 95% confident that the true average revenue is between the lower and upper bound, we would use a $z$ of 1.960.
+If we want to be 95% confident that the true average revenue is between the lower and upper bound, we will use a $z$ of 1.960.
 If we wanted to be 99% percent sure, we would use a $z$ of 2.567.
 If you would like to know where the values of $z$ are coming from, look up the t-distribution and t-distribution Confidence Intervals.

 > **Note:** For my stats friends.
 I am assuming that the error is normally distributed and has a mean of 0.
-Normally I would plot this to verify but the blog series is already turning into 3 posts so I have to cut some details somewhere.
+Normally I would plot this to verify but the blog series is already turning into 3 posts, so I have to cut some details somewhere.

 Let's add the confidence interval for 95% and 99% to our output table and see what we get.